uofgpsych/yearbook201920/docs/index.md

 **Programme Lead:** Dr Heather Cleland Woods.

 We hope you enjoy these snapshots of your time studying Psychology at Glasgow.
-If you have anything images, stories, photos, or summaries of your dissertation you would like to add or contribute, please send it via email to [heather.woods@glasgow.ac.uk](mailto:heather.woods@glasgow.ac.uk).
+If you have any images, stories, photos, or summaries of your dissertation you would like to add or contribute, please send it via email to [heather.woods@glasgow.ac.uk](mailto:heather.woods@glasgow.ac.uk).

 ---